AadiAttrey/Hangman-Assignment/README.md

 2) The GUI needs to be improved in the following versions so as to make it look more dynamic and user-friendly.
 3) A Virtual keyboard needs to be integrated so as to define the user inputs and manage wrong inputs.

+**Limitations of Version3**
+1) Score of each player needs to be displayed along with the time taken by them to guess the right word.
+2) When the correct word is guessed, the game is not ending and it is telling the tries have expired.